wadmiraal/wadmiraal.net/src/_posts/2014-10-08-why-i-do-not-recommend-domain-access.markdown

 If the project is maintaining only a few, small sites that are all *very* similar, Domain Access is the way to go.

 If the project is maintaining many, large sites, or sites that are all *different*, Domain Access is *not* the way to go.
-Try using something like [Aegir](http://www.aegirproject.org/) or [Dush](http://drush.ws/) (using the `@sites` alias) to solve some of the common multi-site problems.
+Try using something like [Aegir](http://www.aegirproject.org/) or [Drush](http://drush.ws/) (using the `@sites` alias) to solve some of the common multi-site problems.

 ## What Is Domain Access ?

 For those of you not familiar with the Domain Access module, it basically takes Drupal's [multi-site](https://www.drupal.org/documentation/install/multi-site) capabilities one step further.
 Running a Drupal multi-site setup is a great idea if you want to host several Drupal sites on the same server, and these sites have similar setups (like same modules, module versions, etc).

 A traditional Drupal multi-site setup completely isolates every site from the others, except the code.
-This allows every site to be completely independent, and the system administrators to manage only one code-base.
+This allows every site to be completely independent, and for the system administrators to manage only one code-base.
 Plus, accelerators like [APC](http://php.net/manual/en/book.apc.php) or [OPcache](http://php.net/manual/en/book.opcache.php) will be much more efficient, as they only keep track of one code-base for caching.

 It has some drawbacks, though:

 * Updates are a problem: you must put **all** sites offline, perform updates for **each one of them in sequence**, and take them all online again after that.
-* Content cannot be shared - an "About us" page might need to be the same on all sites, but you will have to create (and update) it, every single time, for every site.
+* Content cannot be shared: an &ldquo;About us&rdquo; page might need to be the same on all sites, but you will have to create (and update) it, every single time, for every site.
 * Users cannot be shared without some extra planning (but it is possible).
 * Settings are not shared.